hh-h/aiohttp-swagger3/README.md

 Feel free to try this library and raise an issue if it does not work as expected, thanks!

 # About
-Package to validating requests using swagger specification 3.0.
+Package for validating aiohttp requests using swagger specification 3.0.
 It's marked as pre-alpha on pypi.org, but that's because I haven't decided architecture yet.
 However, we use it in production :)

+# Requirements
+- python3.6+
+- aiohttp>3 (haven't tested with v2, though)
+- pyyaml
+- attrs
+- openapi-spec-validator
+- strict_rfc3339

 # Limitations
 - only application/json supported for now, but you can create own [handler](https://github.com/hh-h/aiohttp-swagger3/tree/master/examples/custom_handler)